How to Import & Export Goods in UAE? – Things to Know

 Import Operations through Sharjah Port – Things to know

-However, if the Import Operations is through Sharjah Port, then the documents will be as follows:
+Hence, If the Import Operations is through Sharjah Port, then the documents will be as follows:

 • Delivery Note